-I have always find it very interesting when I survey the many western works and scholarship on Systematic Theology (Doctrines).
+I have always found it very interesting when I survey the many western works and scholarship on Systematic Theology (Doctrines).
 What surprises me most about these volumes written by heavy weights in terms of scholarship and academic credentials is the lack of material on Demonology (study of the spiritual world and demons!).
 Many works on Systematic Theology will have sections on Theology (Doctrine of God), Christology (Doctrine of Christ), Pneumatology (Doctrine of the Spirit), Ecclesiology (Doctrine of the Church), Eschatology (Doctrine of the last days) and of recent Missiology (God’s mission), but no special consideration for Demonology!
 Western Pentecostal and Charismatic scholars definitely do engage demonology in their writings on doctrines however this is still limited so that today many pastors in our western context are almost impoverished in this area.

 The subject of demonology is a very sensitive subject that needs to be handled with care and maturity.
 This is because some people have been impacted negatively by past experience which has led to confusion, anxiety and trauma.
 Another complexity is that whereas in Jesus’ day medicine was not as advanced as we have now, but modern medicine means that there are some issues that can be resolved medically and this should be taken seriously.
 Lastly is that some church leaders have abused the gift of healing and deliverance and have exploited vulnerable people.
 All of the above and more makes the subject of deliverance, spiritual warfare and the invisible world of the spirit problematic.
 However, we also need to realise that our world is a combination of the natural and the supernatural therefore we can not reduce God’s doctrines and how God works to the natural.
-Africans due to their religious worldview are very conscious of the supernatural.
+Africans due to their religious worldview are very conscious of the supernatural world.

 African Theological Perspective on the Supernatural